Holodomor: Death toll

+Russian historian Aleksandr Shubin and Kulchytsky believe that figures recorded by Soviet censuses are reliable, and that the figure of unrecorded deaths is not substantial.
+Shubin writes that for 10 years only around 300 000 deaths could go unrecorded in the whole Soviet Union, and estimates the number of direct deaths as between 1 and 2 millions.

 As a child, Mikhail Gorbachev, born into a mixed Russian-Ukrainian family, experienced the famine in Stavropol Krai, Russia.
 He recalled in a memoir that "In that terrible year [in 1933] nearly half the population of my native village, Privolnoye, starved to death, including two sisters and one brother of my father."

 Wheatcroft and R. W. Davies concluded that disease was the cause of a large number of deaths: in 1932–1933, there were 1.2 million cases of typhus and 500,000 cases of typhoid fever.
 Malnourishment increases fatality rates from many diseases, and are not counted by some historians.
 From 1932 to 1934, the largest rate of increase was recorded for typhus, commonly spread by lice.
 In conditions of harvest failure and increased poverty, lice are likely to increase.

 Gathering numerous refugees at railway stations, on trains and elsewhere facilitates the spread.
 In 1933, the number of recorded cases was 20 times the 1929 level.
 The number of cases per head of population recorded in Ukraine in 1933 was already considerably higher than in the USSR as a whole.
 By June 1933, the incidence in Ukraine had increased to nearly 10 times the January level, and it was much higher than in the rest of the USSR.

 Estimates of the human losses due to famine must account for the numbers involved in migration (including forced resettlement).
 According to Soviet statistics, the migration balance for the population in Ukraine for 1927–1936 period was a loss of 1.343 million people.
 Even when the data were collected, the Soviet statistical institutions acknowledged that the precision was less than for the data of the natural population change.
 The total number of deaths in Ukraine due to unnatural causes for the given ten years was 3.238 million.
 Accounting for the lack of precision, estimates of the human toll range from 2.2 million to 3.5 million deaths.

 According to Babyonyshev's 1981 estimate, about 81.3% of the famine victims in the Ukrainian SSR were ethnic Ukrainians, 4.5% Russians, 1.4% Jews and 1.1% were Poles.
 Many Belarusians, Volga Germans and other nationalities were victims as well.
 The Ukrainian rural population was the hardest hit by the Holodomor.
 Since the peasantry constituted a demographic backbone of the Ukrainian nation, the tragedy deeply affected the Ukrainians for many years.
 In an October 2013 opinion poll (in Ukraine) 38.7% of those polled stated "my families had people affected by the famine", 39.2% stated they did not have such relatives, and 22.1% did not know.

-There was also migration in to Ukraine as a response to the famine: in response to the demographic collapse, the Soviet authorities ordered large-scale resettlements, with over 117,000 peasants from remote regions of the Soviet Union taking over the deserted farms.